You Gotta Know These Ballets: Part I

 - The Nutcracker (Shchelkunchik) (1892) by Peter Tchaikovsky.
 Now a Christmastime favorite, The Nutcracker was choreographed by Marius Petipa and Lev Ivanov.
 The plot, based on an E. T. A. Hoffmann story, opens at a Christmas party, where Drosselmeyer gives his goddaughter Clara a toy nutcracker, which her brother Fritz soon breaks.
 At night, the living room becomes a battleground between the evil Mouse King and toys and gingerbread soldiers, led by the Nutcracker.
 Clara throws her slipper at the Mouse King, distracting him long enough for the Nutcracker to kill him.
 The Nutcracker then turns into a prince and leads Clara into a magical forest where the “Waltz of the Snowflakes” marks the end of Act I. In Act II Clara and the prince arrive in the Land of Sweets, where they witness dances representing delicacies from around the world, including Arabian coffee and Spanish chocolate, as well as the “Dance of the Reed Flutes” and the Russian “Trepak.”
 Mother Ginger has a group of clowns (“Polcinelles”) emerge from her skirt to dance before the orchestra plays the “Waltz of the Flowers” and the Sugar Plum Fairy and the Cavalier dance a pas de deux.
 Finally, the Sugar Plum Fairy dances alone to music that marks one of the first orchestral uses of the celesta.

-This article was contributed by NAQT writer Robert Chu.
+This article was contributed by former NAQT writer Robert Chu.